sweng-epfl/public/exercises/modularity/interfaces-advanced.md

 Now that you have seen examples of interfaces, understood how to group objects by interface, and learned that interfaces change based on one's point of view, here is a practical exercise.

-Define an interface representing a weather service that can tell the weather.
+Define an interface representing a weather service that can report past and current weather, as well as forecast future weather.
 You will most likely need to also define classes or enums for the inputs and outputs of this interface.

 Write a trivial fake implementation of this interface, e.g. one that pretends it's always sunny.